turboMaCk/glue/README.md

         }
 ```

-There we simply pass the parent's `Even` constructor to the `update` and `init` functions of the child.
+There we simply pass the parent's `Even` constructor to the `update` and `init` functions of the child here.
+This is enough to update whole wiring.

 See this [complete example](https://github.com/turboMaCk/glue/tree/master/examples/Bubbling) to learn more.